COVESA/cdsp/cdsp/knowledge-layer/README.md

    If the build is successful, the WebSocket client executable will be generated in the `build/bin/` directory.

-## Running the WebSocket Client
+## Running the Reasoner WebSocket Client

-### Environment Variables
+The [Reasoner client](./connector/websocket-client/README.md) integrates with both the WebSocket server and the RDFox triple store.
+The client processes incoming messages and generates RDF triples, which are then stored in RDFox.

+### Websocket Server and RDFox Configuration

-The project requires certain environment variables to work with the WebSocket server’s host and port.
-By default, the WebSocket client connects to the `information-layer`.
-See how to configure these variables [here](../information-layer/README.md).
+The project requires certain environment variables to work with the WebSocket server and RDFox server.
+By default, the WebSocket client connects to the Web Socket server located in the [`information-layer`](../information-layer/README.md), and the RDFox server started as a [Docker container](/docker/README.md#rdfox-restful-api).

 - **HOST_WEBSOCKET_SERVER:** Specifies the hostname of the WebSocket server.
-The default is `localhost`.
+The default is `127.0.0.1`.
 - **PORT_WEBSOCKET_SERVER:** Specifies the port for connecting to the WebSocket server.
 The default is `8080`.
 - **OBJECT_ID:** The object id is required to subscribe and retrieve information for a specific object (e.g. VIN (Vehicle Identification Number) for VSS (Vehicle Signal Specification) data).
 Use the object id (in this case VIN) configured in the [`information-layer`](../information-layer/README.md).
+- **HOST_RDFOX_SERVER:** Hostname of the RDFox server.
+The default is `127.0.0.1`.
+- **PORT_RDFOX_SERVER:** Port for RDFox server.
+The default is `12110`.
+- **AUTH_RDFOX_SERVER_BASE64:** Base64-encoded credentials for RDFox authentication.
+The default is `cm9vdDphZG1pbg==` (For `root:admin` encoded in base64).
+- **RDFOX_DATASTORE:** Data store used in RDFox server to store the generated data.
+The default is `ds-test`.

 You can customize the WebSocket server configuration by adding the following environment variables in the `/docker/.env` file.
 Below is an example of what the file could look like: